ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. todo:: PCA

-   We will look at PCA for simple dataset in two dimensions.
+   We will look at PCA for a simple dataset in two dimensions.
    Generate data with a normal distribution as follows:

    .. code-block:: julia